Fiona Ma

-Fiona Ma (born March 4, 1966) is an American politician and accountant.
-She has been serving as the California state treasurer since January 7, 2019.
+Fiona Ma (born March 4, 1966) is an American politician and accountant who has served as the 34th state treasurer of California since January 7, 2019.
 She previously was a member of the California Board of Equalization (2015–2019), the California State Assembly (2006–2012), and the San Francisco Board of Supervisors (2002–2006).

-A member of the Democratic Party, Ma was the first Asian American woman to serve as California Assembly Speaker Pro Tempore, the second highest-ranking office in the California Assembly.
-Ma is also only the second Certified Public Accountant (CPA) to be elected to the Board of Equalization.
+A member of the Democratic Party, Ma was the first Asian American woman to serve as California Assembly Speaker pro Tempore, the second highest-ranking office in the California Assembly.
 She was selected as Chairperson of the California Board of Equalization in 2016, and ordered three external audits of the agency.

+In 2021, Ma was accused of sexual harassment and racial discrimination in a lawsuit filed by a former employee.
+The suit was settled in 2024 by the state of California for $350,000.

 In March 2019, Ma announced she would run for the 2026 California gubernatorial election.
 In March 2023, she announced that she would be running for the 2026 California lieutenant gubernatorial election instead.

 Early life and education

 Ma is the oldest of three children born to William and Sophia Ma, both Chinese immigrants.
-Her grandfather, Lieutenant General Ma Zhen, was the first mayor of Kunming, Yunnan, and is of Bai ethnicity.

-Born and raised in New York, she attended Baker Elementary School before graduating from Great Neck North Middle and High Schools.
-Her father, William Ma, was a mechanical engineer who later specialized in construction claims and litigation before he retired.
-Her mother, Sophia (née Doo), was a high school art teacher for 20 years before moving the family to San Francisco to be closer to her parents.
-Rev William Doo was posted as a minister at the San Francisco Swatow Christian Church in San Francisco's Sunset District.
+Her father, William Ma, was a mechanical engineer.
+Her mother, Sophia (née Doo), was a high school art teacher for 20 years.

+Ma was born in New York City on March 4, 1966.
+She attended Baker Elementary School before graduating from Great Neck North Middle and High Schools.
 Ma earned a Bachelor of Science degree in accounting from Rochester Institute of Technology, a Master of Science in taxation from Golden Gate University, and a Master of Business Administration from Pepperdine University.
 She is a CPA.

 Career

-Ma is an active member of the California Society of Certified Public Accountants (CalCPA), Governmental Accounting Standards Advisory Council (GASAC).
-Additionally, she is a member of the Screen Actors Guild (SAG-AFTRA) and had a small role in the short film My Name Is Moe.
+Ma's official portrait while in the San Francisco Board of Supervisors.

 Ma was appointed to the Assessment Appeals Board of San Francisco by the San Francisco Board of Supervisors in 1995.
 That same year, she was a part-time district representative for then-State Senator John Burton.
 She served as Burton's district representative until her election to the San Francisco Board of Supervisors in 2002.
-She was responsible for helping constituents with Medi-Cal, Workers' Compensation, Unemployment Insurance, Franchise and Employment Development Department taxes, and professional licensing.